Views: 0 Author: Site Editor Publish Time: 2025-09-09 Origin: Site

 Makes it easier to turn in small spaces, reaching places big machines cannot. |

 Operators use mining attachments to make loaders work better.
 Quick attach systems help teams change tools quickly.
 This means less waiting and more work done.
 Forklift masts and scissor lifts help loaders move things and reach high places.
-ANFO tanks let loaders carry explosives safely, which is needed in mines.
 Articulated steering helps loaders turn and move in small spaces.

 Loader customization also adds better visibility and emergency stop features.
 These keep operators safe.
 Strong frames protect workers during hard jobs.
 Multi-purpose underground mining trucks use these options to carry different loads and tools.
 This makes them able to do more jobs and carry more.